MicrosoftDocs/sdk-api/sdk-api-src/content/winwlx/nf-winwlx-wlxlogoff.md

 ---
 UID: NF:winwlx.WlxLogoff
 title: WlxLogoff function (winwlx.h)
-description: Winlogon calls this function to notify the GINA of a logoff operation on this workstation, allowing the GINA to perform any logoff operations that may be required.
+description: Winlogon calls this function to notify the GINA of a logoff operation on this workstation, allowing the GINA to perform any logoff operations that may be required.helpviewer_keywords: ["WlxLogoff","WlxLogoff function [Security]","_gina_wlxlogoff","security.wlxlogoff","winwlx/WlxLogoff"]
 old-location: security\wlxlogoff.htm
 tech.root: SecAuthN
 ms.assetid: bbeafd41-fe01-497d-8514-a6c088a11d73